Religion in Bosnia and Herzegovina: Catholicism

 The Catholic Church in Bosnia and Herzegovina is the third largest religion in Bosnia and Herzegovina making up around less than eighth of the nations population.
 Catholicism is generally followed by the Croat population which mainly lives in Western Herzegovina.
 The Catholic Church in Bosnia and Herzegovina is the oldest Church in Bosnia that survived.
-It has been present since the spread of Catholicism in Europe and has been the largest branch of Christianity up until the 12th century when the famous Bogumili became the largest religious group in Medieval Bosnia.
+It has been present since the spread of Catholicism in Europe and has been the largest branch of Christianity up until the 12th century when the Bosnian Church became the largest religious group in Medieval Bosnia.

 Minority religions

 Baháʼí Faith

 During the interwar period between the World Wars, when Bosnia and Herzegovina became part of the Kingdom of Yugoslavia, several members of Yugoslavian royalty had contact with prominent members of the Baháʼí Faith.
-In July, 1938, Marie of Edinburgh, a member of the religion and Queen of Rumania, died.
+In July, 1938, Marie of Edinburgh, a member of the religion and Queen of Romania, died.
 A message of condolence was communicated, in the name of all Baháʼí communities in East and West, to her daughter, Maria, then Queen of Yugoslavia, to which she replied expressing "sincere thanks to all of Baháʼu'lláh's followers."
 Later Princess Olga of Yugoslavia, on being informed of the death of Hand of the Cause Martha Root in 1939, remarked “She was so kind and gentle, and a real worker for peace.
 I am sure she will be sadly missed in her work.”

 Following the end of World War II in Yugoslavia and establishment of the Socialist Federal Republic of Yugoslavia, a nominally secular state under influence of state atheism, religions became discouraged.
 The first member of the Baháʼí Faith in Yugoslavia was an isolated Baháʼí in Belgrade who converted to the religion in 1963.
 Active plans for promoting the religion in the former Yugoslavia were designated in the Six Year Plan (which ran April 1986 to April 1992) and extended in the Two Year Plan during which the region gained several local spiritual assemblies, all under the general guidance of the Bahá'ís of Austria.
 The first Baháʼí Local Spiritual Assembly was formed in November 1990.